 Combining \cref{lem:offdiagUnif} with the results of \Cref{section:unifWeight} allows us to conclude \cref{thm:third}.

-\begin{proof}[Proof of \cref{thm:third}] Suppose that $G$ is a loopless weighted graph such that $w(i,j)>0$ for all distinct vertices $i$ and $j$.
-Moreover, suppose that $G$ has property (C) and yields a $k$-dependent process.
+\begin{proof}[Proof of \cref{thm:third}] Suppose that $G$ is a loopless weighted digraph such that $w(i,j)>0$ for all distinct vertices $i$ and $j$.
+Moreover, suppose that $G$ has property (C) and that the associated insertion process is $k$-dependent process.
 We show that either: $G=K_3$ and $k\geq 2$; or $G=K_4$ and $k\geq 1$.